bleenco/abstruse/docs/DEPLOY_S3.md

 Abstruse CI can automatically upload your build to Amazon S3 storage after a successful build.

+In order to get deployment with AWS CodeDeploy working, the [`AWS Command Line Interface`](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) need to be installed in the container.
+That can be done in two ways:
+- using extra step in `.abstruse.yml` in `before_deployment` section (e.g. `sudo apt-get install awscli -y`)
+- include installation step in [docker image](./IMAGES.md)

 For a minimal configuration, you can add the following to your config file `.abstruse.yml`.

 ```